yohaoyu/data-analytics-visualization/projects.md

 ## Final Delivery

 The final project may take any format (e.g., written report, website/HTML, dashboard, or poster) as long as it clearly communicates your analysis and findings.
+If you choose a written report, the length should be less than five pages (single-spaced, 12-point font, 1-inch margins), excluding figures, tables, code, and references.
+For other formats, aim for a similar level of depth and effort.

-However, no matter what format your final delivery takes, you should include the following components:
+Also, no matter what format your final delivery takes, you should include the following components:

 1. **Basic Info**: Names, affiliation/program, and Email address of all group members.
 1.	**Research Question(s)**: Clearly state the research question(s), motivation, and or hypothesis you are addressing.